gdsec-test/security-detections-framework/documentation/RACI.md

 # Responsible, Accountable, Consulted, and Informed (RACI)
-* Created by Courtney Falk, last modified on Jun 07, 2021Go to start of metadata

 ### These are the RACI responsibilities as they pertain to the detections framework.